WILL I BE Prosecuted?

 Who makes the decision to prosecute?

 Most prosecutions in England & Wales are carried out by the Crown Prosecution Service (CPS).
 Some lower level offences like low value shoplifting can be commenced by the police without being referred to the CPS (although if the case goes to court they must be reviewed by the CPS before the first hearing at the Magistrates’ Court takes place).
 There are other public authorities who prosecute cases, such as the Department of Work and Pensions, the Environment Agency, the Food Standards Agency, the Gambling Commission, the Health and Safety Executive and the Serious Fraud Office.
-When the CPS bring a prosecution they do so on behalf of the Crown using its Latin name Regina, so a criminal case against David Smith would often be written down as Regina v David Smith, or more often abbreviated to R v David Smith.
+When the CPS bring a prosecution they do so on behalf of the Crown so a criminal case against David Smith would often be written down as The Queen v David Smith.
+Sometimes the Latin term Regina is used instead of The Queen, so a criminal case against David Smith would often be written down as Regina v David Smith, or more often abbreviated to R v David Smith.

 Prosecutions can also be brought by private individuals, organisations or companies (who do not act on behalf of the police or any other public prosecuting authority), although private prosecutions are subject to restrictions for some offences and the CPS have the authority to step in and take the case over in certain circumstances.